-PONDERING THE INTERESTS OF YOUNGSTERS
+PONDERING THE INTERESTS OF

-OF 7-12 YEARS IN PRIMARY SCHOOL,
+YOUNGSTERS OF 4-12 YEARS IN

-FOR THE DARKER DAYS
+PRIMARY SCHOOL, FOR THE SHORTER DAYS

 Creating an open, relaxed, space, is the best way to hear the

-In primary school in Ireland, the upper four years cover the ages of approximately 7-12 years.
+classes after 'infants', 'senior infants', cover the ages of approximately 4-12 years.
 Older students might also be interested in developing a Project.

-of X-Boxing, playing games online, getting caught up with YouTube output, and watching television, when the weather is too bad to go out, or friends are not available to call round, what
+of X-Boxing, online gaming, getting caught up with various social media and YouTube output, and watching television, when the weather is too bad to go out, or friends are not available to call round, what

 Please see my Post, WHAT ABOUT THE WORK / LIFE BALANCE FOR CHILDREN AND YOUNGSTERS? for some context.